Skip to content ↓

 February

-The children were given a challenge in half-term to visit Horsell Common with their family and take some photos.
+We are starting our new Geography topic this half term, comparing the Amazon Rainforest and Horsell Common.
+The children were given a challenge in half term to visit Horsell Common with their family and take some photos.
 They could make a poster about Horsell Common and research some key facts.
 It was lovely to see the posters the children made.

 We have started our new Science topic about Plants this week.
 The children recalled the key parts of plants and looked at the jobs each part does.
-We are looking forward to carrying out some exciting investigations this half-term to find out the best growing conditions for plants.
+We are looking forward to carrying out some exciting investigations this half term to find out the best growing conditions for plants.

 In Maths, we have just to come to the end of our Multiplication and Division unit.
 The children have been learning about remainders and explored this using lolly sticks.
+In the next few weeks we will be looking at Geometry and Fractions, Decimals, Percentages.

 January